An Exciting Future For Exoskeletons

 Industrial Exoskeletons Lead the Way in Revenue Forecasts

 If you look at the chart down below, you'll see that investments in industrial exoskeletons are going to be explosive for the foreseeable future.
-According to ABI Research’s most recent market update, industrial shipments will hit 181 million units in 2030, and revenue will be US$2.2 billion by the end of the decade.
+According to ABI Research’s most recent market update, industrial shipments will hit 116 million units in 2030, and revenue will be about US$1.8 billion by the end of the decade.
 This makes the industrial market segment the biggest adopter of wearable robotics, closely followed by the commercial segment, then to a lesser degree, the military segment.
 Until 2026 comes around, the commercial market will hold the largest revenue potential, before the industrial space overtakes it.

 Get More Free Charts